wri/cities-heat-resilient-infrastructure/README.md

 # Cities Heat Resilient Infrastructure

 ## Setup
+1. Open project folder in RStudio
-Run setup.R to install requirements
+2. Run setup.R to install requirements

 ## Usage
 ### Get data
-Run `get-data.py`
+This will get the data needed for all scenarios.
+1. Run `use_condaenv("chri", required = TRUE)` in R.
+2. Open `get-data.py`.
+3. Update `city` and and `aoi_file` variables.
+4. Run through line by line.